temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 <!--SNIPEND-->

 This should allow users to cancel the Workflow and prevent the Workflow from continuing to execute the Activity.
+As mentioned previously, the Workflow Id is tied to the email address given by the `subscribe` endpoint.
+When a user pass their email address to `unsubscribe`, they're canceling that Workflow.

 ## Create an integration test